 Lymphoid Gene Panels (Pilot - Not Accredited)

 High throughput sequencing methods have steadily evolved in recent years to allow the development of large lymphoid panels necessitating external quality assessment (EQA)/proficiency testing (PT) in this area.
-Initially this programme was launched as chronic lymphocytic leukaemia specific programme; however, from 2022/23 the programme was expanded to encompass a broader range of lymphoid neoplasms including e.g. acute lymphoblastic leukaemia, plasma cell dyscrasia (subject to sample material availability) to reflect the application of NGS panel testing to evermore lymphoid malignancies.
+Initially this programme was launched as chronic lymphocytic leukaemia specific programme; however, from 2022/23 the programme was expanded to encompass a broader range of lymphoid neoplasms including for example, acute lymphoblastic leukaemia, plasma cell dyscrasia (subject to sample material availability) to reflect the application of NGS panel testing to evermore lymphoid malignancies.

-To facilitate a quicker turnaround time for trial report publication, one distribution will focus on summarising the variants detected by participants (including methodological aspects) and the other will additionally provide educational elements related to variant interpretation/classification.
+Updates to the programme for current or upcoming year To facilitate a quicker turnaround time for trial report publication, one distribution will focus on summarising the variants detected by participants (including methodological aspects) and the other will additionally provide educational elements related to variant interpretation/classification.

 1. Alaggio, R., Amador, C., Anagnostopoulos, I. et al. The 5th edition of the World Health Organization Classification of Haematolymphoid Tumours: Lymphoid Neoplasms.
 Leukemia 36, 1720–1748 (2022).